What is an XML sitemap and why should you have one?

 Yoast SEO creates an XML sitemap for your website automatically.
 Click on ‘SEO’ in the sidebar of your WordPress install and then select the ‘Site features’ tab below General.
 Scroll down to the APIs section:

 In this screen, you can enable or disable the different XML sitemaps for your website by using the slide button below the feature.
 Also, you can click ‘Learn more’ to read up on exactly what an XML sitemap is and why you should need one.
-Click on ‘View the XML sitemap’ to view the XML sitemap of your website.
+Click on ‘View the XML sitemap’ to view your website’s XML sitemap.

 How to exclude content types from your XML sitemap

-You can exclude content types from your XML sitemap in the ‘Content types’ section of the Yoast SEO settings.
+You can exclude content types from your XML sitemap in the Yoast SEO settings ‘Content types’ section.
 Click on the content type you want to exclude (for example, posts) and use the slider button next to ‘show posts in search results’ to disable it.
-This content won’t be included in your XML sitemap if you do.
+If you do, this content won’t be included in your XML sitemap.

 This doesn’t mean we recommend excluding your posts and pages from your XML sitemap.
 But you are in control of what content types show up in your XML sitemap.
 You can also do this for individual posts and pages by going to the Advanced settings in the Yoast SEO meta box or sidebar and selecting an option in the ‘Allow search engines to show this Post/Page in search results?’
 Want to know more about when and why you should exclude certain content from your XML sitemap?
 Read our post on indexing in Yoast SEO: what pages to show in Google’s search results.